Lawrence E. Kahn

 Lawrence Edwin Kahn (born December 8, 1937) is an American attorney serving as a senior United States district judge of the United States District Court for the Northern District of New York.

 Education and career

 Kahn was born in Troy, New York.
-He graduated from Union College with an Artium Baccalaureus degree in 1959 and Harvard Law School with a Juris Doctor in 1962.
+He graduated from Union College with a Bachelor of Arts degree in 1959 and Harvard Law School with a Juris Doctor in 1962.
 He studied at Oxford University and then practiced law with his brother in Albany, New York, from 1963 to 1973.
 Kahn was also Albany's Assistant Corporation Counsel from 1963 to 1968.
 Kahn served as an Albany County Surrogate Court Judge from 1973 to 1979.
 In 1980, Kahn became a justice of the New York Supreme Court, on which he served until 1996.
 Since 1990, Kahn has served as an adjunct professor at Albany Law School, where he teaches courses on litigation in state and federal courts.